bootstrapworld/curriculum/lessons/functions-make-life-easier/langs/en-us/slides.md

 # Identifying and Describing the Pattern

-- Have students open the @starter-file{gt} and click run.
+- Open the @starter-file{gt} and click run.
 - Evaluate @show{(code '(gt 10))} in the Interactions Area.
-- What did you get back?
+What do you get back?
-- Take one minute and see how many different green triangles you can make using the `gt` function.
+- In one minute, how many different green triangles you can make?!
-- How many were you able to make?
 - How did making green triangles with `gt` compare to making them with your previous strategy?

 ---

 # Identifying and Describing the Pattern

-We've successfully defined a function to satisfy my love of green triangles, but other people have other favorite shapes and we need to be able to meet their needs, too.
+Other people have other favorite shapes.
+We need to be able to meet their needs, too!

-What if we wanted to define a function `rs` to make solid red squares of whatever size we give them?
+What if we wanted to define a function `rs` to make solid red squares of whatever size we provide?

-Complete @printable-exercise{rs.adoc}, add your new function definitions to your @starter-file{gt} and test them out, before moving on to @printable-exercise{sun.adoc} and @printable-exercise{define-your-own.adoc}
+Complete @printable-exercise{rs.adoc} Add your new function definitions to your @starter-file{gt} and test them out before moving on to @printable-exercise{sun.adoc} and @printable-exercise{define-your-own.adoc}

 <!--
 As students work, walk around the room and make sure that they are circling what changes in the examples and labeling it with a variable name that reflects what it represents.